Operation of AC Induction Motors

-- AC induction motor is different to conventional DC motor because it does not use the motor effect to generate mechanical energy; instead it makes use of Faraday and Lenz’s Law.
+AC induction motors are different to conventional DC motors because they do not use the motor effect to generate mechanical energy; instead it makes use of Faraday and Lenz’s Law.

-- By Lenz’s law, these eddy currents’ accompanying magnetic field opposes the changing magnetic flux by spinning the rotor in the same direction as the changing magnetic field.
-In essence, it attempts to ‘catch up’ to the external magnetic field in order to restore the orientation of magnetic field it was previously experiencing.
+By Lenz’s law, these eddy currents are oriented to oppose the change in magnetic flux.
+The effect is that the rotor will spin in the same direction as the changing magnetic field.
+In essence, it attempts to ‘catch up’ to the rotating external magnetic field in order to restore the flux it was previously experiencing.

-- The rotational speed of the rotor is always slower than the ‘movement’ of the external magnetic field.
+The rotational speed of the rotor is always slower than that of the external magnetic field.
 This is because if it moves at the same rate as the magnetic field, there would be no change in magnetic flux experienced by the rotor.
 As a result, moving at the same speed leads to no induced current and thus movement.

 Analysis of AC Induction Motor

 · Rotation of squirrel cage is friction-free as it is not physically in contact with any other component.
 Therefore, it is associated with less maintenance and repair